[Linux Commands] Cool Commands [Mini Usage Examples]

 In this way, if you enter String A{, String B}, String A will be output alone first, followed by the expanded String B

-It's a bit confusing, but
+It's a bit complicated, but

 Compare the commands and results, study how they work, and try creating your own cool braces